Methodology

 Volatility and option pricing

 Put and call premiums use closed-form Black-Scholes with the underlying's implied volatility.
-When the calculator has a live option chain (public-ticker pages with listed options), σ is back-solved from the chain by interpolating listed contracts at the requested strike and tenor.
+When a tracked options chain is available, σ is read directly from the chain, interpolated to the user's strike (set by their protection level) and tenor.

-When no chain is available (bare tools page, pre-IPO companies), σ falls back to a sector-typed realized volatility multiplied by an IV-over-RV factor of 1.20.
-This is approximate by design — real put quotes vary widely with skew, tenor, and strike.
-Each tool surfaces the σ value it used so you can sanity- check before committing.
+When no chain is available (bare tools page, pre-IPO companies, untracked public tickers), the protective put tool falls back to a sector-typical realized volatility (e.g. 36% Tech Software, 45% Semiconductors).
+The concentration tool's hedge math uses the same sector vol scaled by 1.20 to approximate the implied-over-realized premium typical for buying single-name puts, since concentration does not pull chain data directly.
+This fallback is approximate by design; real quotes vary with skew, tenor, and strike.
+Each tool surfaces the σ value it used so you can sanity-check before committing.

 Return assumptions

 Single-stock expected return.
 When a public ticker is selected, the slider seeds from a blend of trailing-window CAGRs (2-year chain history, 5-year, 10-year where available, anchored at a 5-year mid-horizon for the wind-down calculators).
-On the bare page, the default is 35%/yr — chosen to match the realized-return cohort of the AI/tech names this tool is built for; users with more conservative views drag it down.
+On the bare page (no ticker selected) and for pre-IPO companies, the default is 20%/yr.
+The slider exposes the full range so users with stronger or weaker views can adjust.

 Diversified market return.
 SPY's trailing return seeds the slider, with a haircut applied for volatility drag (½ × variance × T).
 10% is the unseeded default.